shaoanlu/CBF_QP_safety_filter/README.md

 # CBF-QP Safety Filter Playground

 ## Description
 This Python program demonstrates the use of control barrier functions (CBFs) for safe robot control in a simple 2D environment.
 The program simulates a controllable green robot navigating through a scenario with stationary and patrolling robots.
 CBFs are employed to avoid collisions between the green robot and other robots in the environment.
+When safety filter is activated, it modified the user command to prevent collision while keeping the modification minimal.

 ![](demo_safety_filter_off.gif) ![](demo_safety_filter_on.gif)